 Lise enjoys spending time in the outdoors, running, camping, and hiking with her husband, two young children, and her dog Lucky.

-|I am currently a third-year university student, studying towards a Bachelor of Health Sciences degree at the University of Calgary, although I grew up in Vancouver and continue to spend my summers and vacations at home.
+I am a Bachelor of Health Sciences graduate (from the University of Calgary), and returned to Vancouver, where I grew up, to attend medical school at UBC.
 Over the past several years, I have been involved as a youth advisor on both health care and health research councils, including the KidsCan research initiative at BC Children’s Hospital, the Child and Youth Advisory Council at the Alberta Children’s Hospital, and the International Children’s Advisory Network.
 In addition to my passion for patient and family advocacy in research and health care, I am also passionate about the inclusion of children with special needs in recreational activities and have volunteered and worked for several thousand hours in this field.
 In my ever-diminishing free time, I enjoy reading and listening to audiobooks, eating sushi with friends, and spending time with my family and our dog, Dexter.